Everything You Need to Know About AMP For Email

 Tracking the Performance of AMP Emails

-With AMP, marketers can continue to use the same metrics they’re used to.
+With AMP emails, marketers can continue to use the same metrics they’re used to.
 Most email service providers will insert an AMP compatible tracking pixel and wrap links so metrics like clicks are counted.

 Related: 7 AMP for Email Myths, Debunked